 Why serve on Martin Luther King Jr. Day?

 Dr. King recognized the power of service.
 He famously said, “Everyone can be great because everybody can serve.”
 Observing the day as a federal holiday through service is a way to begin each year with a commitment to making your community a better place.
 Your service honors Dr. King’s life and teachings and helps meet community challenges.
-Service also brings people together of all ages, backgrounds and abilities.
+Service also brings together people of all ages, backgrounds, and abilities.
 MLK Day encourages all types of service, particularly projects that have a lasting impact and connect participants to ongoing service.
-The most successful projects connect to the life and teaching of Dr. King, meet a pressing community need and includes time to reflect on his teachings.
+The most successful projects connect to the life and teaching of Dr. King, meet a pressing community need, and include time to reflect on his teachings.

 How can you serve on MLK Day?

 We invite you to visit the following websites to find an opportunity in your community:

 • Volunteer Center of Brown County | Volunteering